Forecasting & Prediction

 'Month_sin', 'var2_B hr_spline_2']

-The MAE value improves after the 13th time segment presumably because of the longer term history helps in stabilizing thre score.
-The MAE isn't bad after the 12th time segment and stabilizes about ~.045.
-This isn't bad but works well when the long term signal is isolated from the data using thus model
+The MAE value improves after the 13th time segment, presumably because the longer-term history helps stabilize the score.
+The MAE stabilizes at around ~0.045 after the 12th time segment — not bad, and works well when the long-term signal is isolated from the data using this model.

-The above is the long term prediction of the test regimes across 47 models developed for each time segment in test.
-The predictions are all based on the best parameter optimization using MAE as a metric
+The above shows the long-term predictions of the test regimes across 47 models developed for each time segment in test.
+The predictions are all based on the best parameter optimization using MAE as a metric.

-The short term model is based on maximum look back of 3 weeks.
-This model will probably be less resilliant to short term noises unlike the Long term model.
-The cross validation time split is as follows:
+The short-term model is based on a maximum look-back of 3 weeks.
+This model will probably be less resilient to short-term noise than the long-term model.
+The cross-validation time split is as follows:

 ts_cv = TimeSeriesSplit(